Engineering-Research-and-Development/fiware-orion-pyspark-connector/README.md

 ### Receiver

-Once installed the requirements, the connector is easy to use:
+Once installed the requirements, it is possible to use the connector by following these steps:
 - Load files on the same machine running the spark job
 - Modify the `conf.py` file in the repository to set up the IP address and port for both the HTTP Server and the multi-threading socket. **Don't use the same address and port for the HTPP Server and the Sockets**
 - Make a subscription to the Orion Broker, inserting the same HTTP server address and port you chose for the configuration file.